mueller-jan/symfony-forum/README.md

 ========================

 This is an exercise project to get used to the features of Symfony2 (Controllers, Routing, Templating, Forms, Validation, Doctrine, Security).
-It is based on the Symfony Standard Edition
+It is based on the Symfony Standard Edition.

 Possible so far: